|

 characteristics of the man can be compared to characteristics of the god Eros

-who is the smart and ruthless kid, and personifies thirst of love possession but
+who is the smart ruthless kid who personifies thirst of love possession, but who

 also has courage and resistance.
 Namely Eros uses force of the goddess of love